 Group Registration: $315 per person for groups of two or more, $300 per person early registration for groups of two or more, received by 7/16/2020.
 Groups must register and pay together to receive the discount.

-Clinicians United members, Black Therapists Rock members and people working in Caring Together programs may access a discounted rate of $190 per person.
-There are a limited number of seats for students in this workshop for a $25 registration fee.
+Clinicians United, Black Therapists Rock and NEAFAST members as well as people working in Caring Together programs may access a discounted rate of $190 per person.
+There are seats for available for students in this workshop for a $25 registration fee.
 Clinicians who are not yet licensed may attend for $100.

 Please contact us for discount codes.
 No application is required.

 Group registrants must register together online and/or mail multiple checks in the same envelope to get the discount.

 Your space is not secured for an event until we receive payment.